Solid tissues

 Microarray

-Fetal skins, placenta and products of conception material will usually be processed by microarray for identification of genetic imbalance over 1Mb in size, unless otherwise indicated.
+Fetal skins, placenta and products of conception material will usually be processed by SNP array for identification of genetic imbalance over 1Mb in size, unless otherwise indicated.
 In addition this test will identify triploidy and true molar pregnancies.
 If possible mosaicism is indicated in the referral, cultures may be established as well as DNA extracted for microarray testing.
 Please indicate clearly on the referral card if mosaicism is suspected, if there is a suspected fetal abnormality or if DNA storage is required.

 Targeted FISH